James-Durant/experimental-design/README.md

 ## About the Project
 **For the original repository that this work was based on, see [fisher-information](https://github.com/James-Durant/fisher-information)**.

-This repository contains the [code](/experimental-design), [data](/experimental-design/data) and [results](/experimental-design/results) for a framework for optimising experimental design in neutron reflectometry experiments using the Fisher information (FI).
+Using the Fisher information (FI), the design of neutron reflectometry experiments can be optimised, leading to greater confidence in parameters of interest and better use of experimental time.
+This repository contains the [code](/experimental-design), [data](/experimental-design/data) and [results](/experimental-design/results) for optimising the design of a wide range of reflectometry experiments.

 Please refer to the [examples](/examples) directory for an introduction.